 Two Ways to Calculate a Pain and Suffering Settlement

-When negotiating a personal injury settlement, pain and suffering can be the hardest figure to pin down.
+When negotiating a personal injury settlement, pain and suffering can be tough to pin down.
 These two methods can help.

-In any personal injury case, from a car accident to a slip and fall case, there are two main categories of "damages" available to the injured person ("damages" is just a legalese term for losses that the at-fault party must compensate you for).
+In any personal injury case, there are two main categories of "damages" available to the injured person ("damages" is just a legalese term for losses that the at-fault party must compensate you for).
 These are your economic or "special" damages, and your non-economic or "general" damages.

 In a personal injury case, the compensation awarded to a winning plaintiff after a trial is based on these types of damages.
 It follows that a settlement reached out of court should be based on similar factors, but how do you put a dollar value on your pain?